-Connect your catalog contents to your data and forget manual updating
+Connect your documents to your data and forget manual updating

-InCatalog/Xcatalog create transparent links between your InDesign/QuarkXPress documents and your databases or spreadsheets.
-Once links are established by means of the easy-to-use data linker palette, you can update prices, graphics, or product information automatically—even change versions or swap languages.
+InCatalog, a plug-in for Adobe InDesign, and Xcatalog, an XTension for QuarkXPress, with their easy-to-use data linker panels, enable you to create transparent links between your documents and your databases or spreadsheets.
+Once you have links in place, you can update prices, graphics, or product information with a simple menu invocation—or even change versions or swap languages.

-With InCatalog/Xcatalog, you can rest assured—your documents will always reflect your database contents.
+With InCatalog or Xcatalog, you can rest assured—your documents will always reflect your database contents.

-Or, for another example, if you have different pricing regions in a catalog, InCatalog/Xcatalog can swap the prices in for each region automatically.
+Or, for example, if you have different pricing regions in a catalog, InCatalog and Xcatalog can swap the prices in for each region automatically.

 Features and benefits